25 Bugs That Start With B (With Fun Facts for Kids)

 Brown Marmorated Stink Bug

-Here are some fun, mess-free ways to explore these “B” bugs with your kids:
+Here are some simple, mess-free ways to explore these “B” bugs with your kids:

 • Bumblebee Buzz Hunt: Take a walk in the garden and see how many flowers the bumblebees visit.
 Count the buzzes together!